One Page Business PlanOctober 30th, 2011 — tonymayo Email This Article

 Who will make it happen?
 Discuss the past performance of your team members and explain why these particular people are able to deliver on the promises of this plan.

 Click here for another of my lengthy business plans.
-This one is for MELA, Mayo Employee Leasing, in a industry now know as PEO or Professional Employer Organizations.
+This one is for MELA, Mayo Employee Leasing, in an industry now knonw as PEO or Professional Employer Organizations.
 After we raised the money and began operating in 1988 we changed the name to Staff Innovations.
 It is very long but still has a one page Executive Summary.

 I am proud of its highly formatted look back in the day when most people still used typewriters or computers without proportional spacing.
 See the last page for details on how I did it on an original IBM PC with a monochrome 10 inch screen and a floppy drive.